Employment Services to Help Newcomers Work in Canada

 Building Professional Relationships

 Networking and building relationships with people in your field can help you find a job faster.
 Networking can help you discover Canada’s “hidden job market”.
-These jobs are not broadly advertised resulting in less competition.
+These jobs are not broadly advertised, resulting in less competition.
 However, you have to access the professional network.
-Pre-arrival employment services can help you to build the right relationships and connections to find a job faster.
+Pre-arrival employment services can help you build the right relationships and connections to find a job faster.

 WRITTEN BY